 On January 17, 2012, the Company and its principal shareholder, SJ International, entered into an agreement with a syndicate of underwriters led by RBC Dominion Securities Inc. ("RBC") (the "Underwriters"), pursuant to which SJ International agreed to sell, and the Underwriters agreed to purchase, on a bought deal basis, 2,000,000 of the Company's common shares held by SJ International at an offering price of \$42.00 per share.
 The secondary offering was completed on February 6, 2012.
-After giving effect to this offering, SJ International owns 6,187,909 common shares of the Company, representing approximately 38.8% of its outstanding common shares.
+After giving effect to this offering, SJ International owned 6,187,909 common shares of the Company, representing, at the time, approximately 38.8% of its outstanding common shares.
 SJI did not receive any proceeds from this offering.

-On February 24, 2010, the Company entered into an underwriting agreement with a syndicate of underwriters led by RBC Capital Markets, pursuant to which such underwriters agreed to purchase from treasury, on an underwritten private placement basis, 2,402,000 subscription receipts of the Company ("Subscription Receipts") at a price of \$25.00 per Subscription Receipt, for aggregate gross proceeds to the Company of \$60,050,000. (the "Underwriters' Private Placement").
+On February 24, 2010, the Company entered into an underwriting agreement with a syndicate of underwriters led by RBC Capital Markets, pursuant to which such underwriters agreed to purchase from treasury, on an underwritten private placement basis, 2,402,000 subscription receipts of the Company (the "2010 Subscription Receipts") at a price of \$25.00 per Subscription Receipt, for aggregate gross proceeds to the Company of \$60,050,000. (the "2010 Underwriters' Private Placement").

-In addition to the Underwriters' Private Placement, Stella-Jones received firm commitments at the time from SJ International and the Solidarity Fund QFL whereby such shareholders agreed to purchase Subscription Receipts under the same terms as the Underwriters' Private Placement for gross proceeds of \$15 million and \$5 million respectively (the "Shareholders' Private Placement").
-Tom A. Bruce Jones, Chairman of the Company, owns approximately 32% of JJS, which holds 49% of the voting shares of SJ International.
-Gianni Chiarva, Vice-Chairman of the Company, together with his associates, exercises control or direction, directly or indirectly, over all of the shares of Stella International, which holds 51% of the shares of SJ International.
+In addition to the 2010 Underwriters' Private Placement, Stella-Jones received firm commitments at the time from SJ International and the Solidarity Fund QFL whereby such shareholders agreed to purchase the 2010 Subscription Receipts under the same terms as the 2010 Underwriters' Private Placement for gross proceeds of \$15.0 million and \$5.0 million, respectively (the "2010 Shareholders' Private Placement").

-The closing date of the Underwriters' Private Placement and the Shareholders' Private Placement (collectively, the "Private Placements") occurred on March 15, 2010.
-Net proceeds from the Private Placements were used by the Company to partially fund the acquisition of Tangent (the "Acquisition"), which was completed on April 1, 2010.
+The closing date of the 2010 Underwriters' Private Placement and the 2010 Shareholders' Private Placement (collectively, the "2010 Private Placements") occurred on March 15, 2010.
+Net proceeds from the Private Placements were used by the Company to partially fund the acquisition of Tangent, (the "Tangent Acquisition"), which was completed on April 1, 2010.

-The Subscription Receipts were exchangeable, without additional payment, into common shares of the Company on a one-for-one basis upon completion of the Acquisition.
+The 2010 Subscription Receipts were exchangeable, without additional payment, into common shares of the Company on a one-for-one basis upon completion of the Tangent Acquisition.

-An aggregate of 3,202,000 common shares were issued upon exchange of the Subscription Receipts sold under the Private Placements, representing at the time, 25.2% of the number of outstanding common shares, on a non-diluted basis.
+An aggregate of 3,202,000 common shares were issued upon exchange of the 2010 Subscription Receipts sold under the 2010 Private Placements, representing at the time, 25.2% of the number of outstanding common shares, on a non-diluted basis.